in28minutes/java-cheat-sheet/README.md

 .equals(numbers1, numbers3)); //true
 ```
 #### Sorting an Array
-ArrayÕs can be sorted using static utility method sort defined in Arrays class.
+Array's can be sorted using static utility method sort defined in Arrays class.
 ```
 int rollNos[] = { 12, 5, 7, 9 };
 Arrays.sort(rollNos);